 - Most programs that analyze DNA/mRNA/protein sequences require them to be in a certain format.
 Thus, when you are saving the sequences that you plan to use in your later analysis, you should save them in the conventional format.
 The most common format is called "FASTA" format.
 FASTA files are structured with the ">" symbol followed by the name of the sequence (like myoglobin), then a return and the text of the sequence.
 Most of the programs you use will recognize a FASTA file and know that what comes after the > and before the first return is the "name" of the sequence.
 Here is an example of a FASTA format sequence:

 >Myoglobin protein mglsdgewql vlnvwgkvea dipghgqevl irlfkghpet lekfdkfkhl ksedemkase dlkkhgatvl talggilkkk ghheaeikpl aqshatkhki pvkylefise ciiqvlqskh pgdfgadaqg amnkalelfr kdmasnykel gfqg

 - The simplest way to get your sequence into FASTA format is to use the FASTA format display option in Genbank.
-Once you're on the page containing the DNA or protein sequence that you want, you can get your sequence into this format by clicking on the pull down menu next to the box with the word "Display" in it and changing it from "default" to FASTA, then clicking the "Display" button.
-You can then either cut and paste the formatted sequence into a text file, or use the pull down menu next to the "Send To" button and change it to "File."
-If you then click on the button, it will download the sequence on your screen to the file name you specify.
+Once you're on the page containing the DNA or protein sequence that you want, you can get the sequence into this format by clicking on the "FASTA" link underneath the GenBank number at the top of the page (below the sequence title).
+You can then either cut and paste the formatted sequence into a text file, or use the pull down menu next to the "Send To" button and select "File."
+If you then click on the "Create File" button, it will download the sequence on your screen to the file name you specify.